mb6ockatf/ivpt/README.md

 This graphical app is to help people studying chemistry with calculations.

-Please, be ready that it't take up to a minute to launch at the first time.
+Please, be ready that it takes up to a minute to launch at the first time.
-It's going to be faster if you have SSD instead of HDD.
+It's going to be faster if you have SSD, not HDD.

 ## Usage HOWTO